osrn/lazy-ledger/README.md

 You are welcome to make any other accuracy checks by direct database query.

 ## Version Info
+### Release 0.2.2
+#### Changes
+- feat: sums in antibot and botscan commands
+- bugfix: LL cannot sync to network height if BP have not been forging (e.g. rank > 53) for longer than 10,000 blocks

 ### Release 0.2.1
 #### Changes